Thomasjkeel/Paleoclimatology_data_scrape/README.md

 Provides a way to extract paleoclimatology data from NOAA's National Centers for Environmental Information (NCEI)(see https://www.ncdc.noaa.gov/data-access/paleoclimatology-data/datasets).

 ### Uses:
-- mapping of locations of study sites (latitude and longitude provided)
+- mapping of locations of study sites
 - extraction of certain time periods (B.P.)